steveseguin/social_stream/api.md

 # Social Stream Ninja API Documentation

+The API allows real-time, bidirectional communication between your application and the Social Stream Ninja extension/app, the dock page, and the overlay pages.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**